Lawyerless.app

 What is a licensing agreement?+

-Who typically needs a licensing agreement?+
+Who typically signs a licensing agreement?+

 Can I negotiate the terms of a licensing agreement?+